DataBiosphere/terra-cli/README.md

 Users can mount GCS buckets and referenced folder objects locally to the user's home directory in `$HOME/workspace/` by running `terra resource mount`.

+By default, controlled GCS buckets and referenced folder objects created by the user will be mounted with read-write permissions while controlled buckets created by other users and referenced bucket folders will be mounted with read-only permissions.
+Users can override this default behavior by specifying the `--read-only` flag.
+Ex: `terra resource mount --read-only` for all mounts to be read-only or `terra resource mount --name=mybucket --read-only=false` for all mounts to be read-write.

-Optionally, users can specify the `--disable-cache` flag.
+Users can specify the `--disable-cache` flag.
 This will disable file metadata caching and file type caching for objects in the mounted buckets.
 List operations such as `ls` will be slower, but will reflect the most up-to-date state of the bucket.
 This is useful when working with collaborators in a shared